-We have now established a Will Call List for individuals who live or work in McLeod County and would like to be scheduled for a vaccination appointment or are willing to be called with short notice to receive a vaccine if we have extra doses at one of our vaccination clinics.
-To be added to our Will Call List, please call our office at 320-864-3185 and press option 2 for the COVID phone line.
-You will be directed to leave a voicemail with your name and a phone number or email address where you can be reached.
+We have a Will Call List for individuals who live or work in McLeod County and would like to be scheduled for a vaccination appointment or are willing to be called with short notice to receive a vaccine if we have extra doses at one of our vaccination clinics.
+To be added to our Will Call List, please call our office at 320-864-3185.
+If you are directed to leave a voicemail, please leave your name and a phone number or email address where you can be reached.
 Please also call us as needed to request to be removed from our Will Call List.

 How long should I wait between doses?

 The Moderna COVID-19 vaccine requires two shots/doses to get the most protection:

 - Moderna doses should be given 1 month (28 days) apart

 How will I know when to sign up for my second dose?